Virginia’s Reproductive Freedom Amendment

 • Community instability when reproductive rights are unevenly distributed

 • Pregnant people face systematic barriers to comprehensive reproductive healthcare, with restrictions on abortion access intersecting with inadequate maternal care, resulting in preventable pregnancy complications and deaths that disproportionately affect people of color.
+Black pregnant people face maternal mortality rates 3.3 times higher than white pregnant people due to structural racism and provider bias.

 Key forms of oppression: